 Accurate recording of electrograms is critical to efficient mapping and ablation of complex arrhythmias.
-We believe that the clearer recordings and the very small amplitude of intracardiac signals--high frequency, small amplitude components in midst of large physiologic signals; signals important to characterize critical substrate, such as fractionated atrial and ventricular electrograms; and high-frequency, low-amplitude signals such as the Purkinje potentials-provided by the PURE EPTM System may improve outcomes during EP studies and ablation procedures for a variety of arrhythmias.
+We believe that the clearer recordings and the very small amplitude of intracardiac signals-high frequency, small amplitude components in midst of large physiologic signals; signals important to characterize critical substrate, such as fractionated atrial and ventricular electrograms; and high-frequency, low-amplitude signals such as the Purkinje potentials-provided by the PURE EPTM System may improve outcomes during EP studies and ablation procedures for a variety of arrhythmias.

 For patients who are candidates for ablation, an EP study is necessary to define the targeted sites for the ablation procedure.
 Two common, yet complex, conditions for which ablation procedures are performed are AF and VT.
 Most cardiac arrhythmias are well understood, and ablation simply requires destroying a small area of heart tissue possessing electrical abnormality.
 In contrast, complex arrhythmias, such as AF and VT, have complex pathophysiology and, because knowledge of their origins and mechanisms are incomplete, ablation treatments for these arrhythmias are largely empirical.
-Furthermore, the length of these procedures, which typically last from 3-6 hours, exposes the physician and staff to extensive radiation, requiring them to wear heavy lead vests.
-Consequently, ablating AF and VT has been regarded as being extremely difficult.
-Therefore, access to these procedures has traditionally been limited to being performed by mainly well-trained cardiologists and high-volume centers.
-Particularly during ablations for persistent (chronic) AF, long procedures and extensive ablation are often required.
-These procedures could result in significant scarring and damage to heart tissue, although a study from a French Bordeaux group found "recovery of atrial contractile function" (the heart goes back to beating and contracting normally) in 98% of patients in sinus rhythm after six months of follow-up.
-However, less experienced centers that do extensive ablations do run the risk of compromising the pumping ability and transport function of the left atrium.
+Furthermore, the length of these procedures, which typically last from 2-4 hours, exposes the physician and staff to extensive radiation, requiring them to wear heavy lead vests.
+Consequently, ablating AF and VT has been regarded as being difficult.